Australia business investment, home building on the rise

-Spending on equipment, plant and machinery rose 0.7 percent and should have added modestly to economic growth in the third quarter, with investment outside mining and manufacturing hitting fresh record highs.
+Spending on equipment, plant and machinery rose 0.7 percent and should have added modestly to economic growth in the third quarter.

 Figures due next week are likely to show Australia’s A$1.7 trillion gross domestic product (GDP) expanded by anywhere from 0.5 percent to 0.8 percent in the third quarter.